Chicago Drug Lawyer

 Your Chicago lawyer can help you understand just how serious even a misdemeanor conviction can be.
 If you’re facing these charges, then seek help before you face life-changing consequences.

 When you’re facing drug charges, there’s a chance that you could be facing a felony conviction in Chicago.
 Unfortunately, many people believe that they don’t have a chance to fight back, since it’s their word against that of a police officer’s.
-However, accepting the penalties can lead to long-term punishment that will be difficult to recover from.
+However, accepting the penalties can lead to long-term consequences that will be difficult to recover from.

 If charged with a Class X felony, you could be spending between six and thirty years in prison.
 If there are any aggravating circumstances, that time in jail could be extended.

 After your prison sentence, you may not be free, either.
 Your fines, if charged with something as serious as a Class X felony, could be up to $25,000.
-Even if you’ve finished your sentence, then, you might still be struggling to overcome your penalties.
+Even if you’ve finished your sentence, then, you might still be struggling to overcome your financial penalties.

 Misdemeanors Are Serious, Too